 A number of options for a new pedestrian bridge or tunnel have been analysed by both the Town and PTA.
 The assessment has taken into account logical connections north and south of the railway line, need to maintain cyclist linkages, open and visible connections, grade separation between the tracks and adjacent footpaths, security in design, impact on existing servicing infrastructure, costs and ongoing maintenance and responsibility.
 A site has been identified for a tunnel situated approximately 200 metres west of the station to facilitate pedestrian and cycle access.
 Although the entry/exit does not connect well with any existing entry points, or walkways, it remains the only viable option for consideration.
 The Town is still discussing option with PTA funding and cost implications relative to future maintenance obligations and responsibilities.

-The PTA proposed a bus interchange east of the station which are considered to have significant impacts on local residents and grass trees located along Gugeri Street.
-The Town is also attempting to negotiate an alternative location for the bus station on Gugeri Street in its present location.
-Initial discussions on options have been received positively by the PTA and are progressing to the development of further design details to facilitate this outcome.
+The PTA originally proposed a bus interchange east of the station which are considered to have significant impacts on local residents and grass trees located along Gugeri Street.
+The Town negotiated an alternative location for the bus station on Gugeri Street, in its present location.

 Tel: (08) 9326 2110